 What is coaching?
 How does it differ from counselling?
 How do I choose a good coach?
 These are all questions we might ask ourselves right at the start of our coaching journey, or as professionals who want to ensure we’re referring a client for the most appropriate support.
 To help you answer the questions you have about coaching, this article explores the purpose of coaching; looks at roles, responsibilities and characteristics of an effective coach; and touches on the issue of coach regulation.
-(This was first written for the ILM Award in Coaching.)

 What is the purpose of coaching?